 Answering the questions

-Over 60 researchers from different institutions around the world were provided with coding instructions and asked to answer each of the 63 questions.
-A comprehensive collection of more than 1,000 laws, reports and other documents was collected.
-Their dedication has been indispensable for the re-launch of the database, for which International IDEA is very grateful.
+For the 2022 update, over 20 researchers from different institutions, as well as independent researchers from around the world were provided with coding instructions and asked to answer each of the 58 questions.
+A comprehensive collection of more than 500 laws, reports and other documents was collected.
+Their dedication has been indispensable for the update of the database, for which International IDEA is very grateful.
 Please look at the Acknowledgement section for a more detailed presentation of all parties involved.

 Verifying the answers